 - Inconsistent naming conventions: Corp., Corporation, LLC, Inc., etc.

 Save Time – Use a Service

 While it’s possible to tackle this project yourself, you may want to use a web service depending on the scope, size and amount of work to be done.
-Here are a couple of my recommendations.
+Here’s my recommendations.